 Powerful Motor for Suction

-Both the Spectra S1 and S2 have input: 100V-240V / 50-60Hz which means they can be used just about anywhere in the world.
+Both the Spectra breast pump S1 vs S2 have input: 100V-240V / 50-60Hz which means they can be used just about anywhere in the world.

-You’ll need an adapter though if you’re traveling to a country that has voltage between 100V-240V / 50-60Hz.
+You’ll need an adapter though if you’re traveling to a country that doesn’t have that voltage.

-Both Spectra have a really quiet motor at 45DB.
+Both Spectra S2 plus vs S1 have a really quiet motor at 45DB.